majeedraza1/carousel-slider/readme.txt

 Update to get new features and better security.

 == Changelog ==

+= version 2.0.3 - 2021-11-04 =
+* Fix - Fix error on image carousel structure data if image is deleted.

 = version 2.0.2 - 2021-11-03 =
 * Fix - Fix hero carousel height is not working as before.